Coarist/the-dot-factory/README.md

 TDF is currently stable, unmaintained and not accepting PRs (as I don't have the time to thoroughly test contributions).
 If your fork has a working, substantial feature - kindly submit a PR to the README with a short description and link.

-### This version
+### This fork
 This code repository is forked from the original (see http link above) with the intention that the changes and improvements made here could back-propagate to the original version.
 Key changes:
-- Windows 10: The master version works on the Windows 10.
+- Windows 10: The master from which this version is forked already works on the Windows 10.
 This version explicitly states that it should work on the Windows 10 platform.
 - Micrososft Visual Studio 2019 (VS2019): code editing and build tool using up-to-date IDE
 - A program icon is designed for TDF, and it is added to enhance the identity of TDF.
 - Installer: with this version, TDF can now distribute to the end user by providing a better installer.